Chronic venous disorders (CVDs): this term includes the full spectrum of morphologic and functional abnormalities of the venous system.1

 Available or current treatment guidelines

-Lifestyle modifications (weight loss, diet, exercise, leg elevation, ECS) are recommended.
+Weight loss, diet, exercise, leg elevation, ECS are recommended.
 Compression therapy is the mainstay of management.
-However, a 2016 meta-analysis which consisted of 6 RCTs with 1465 patients with acute DVT was unable to draw a conclusion as to whether or not compression therapy prevented PTS.16
+However, a 2016 meta-analysis which consisted of 6 RCTs with 1465 patients with acute DVT was unable to draw a conclusion as to whether or not compression therapy prevented PTS.31

 - Graduated ECS with higher pressure at the ankle are the cornerstone of CVD management.

-- Knee-length stockings are as effective as thigh-length stockings, easier to apply, more comfortable, have better compliance, and are cheaper.16
+- Knee-length stockings are as effective as thigh-length stockings, easier to apply, more comfortable, have better compliance, and are cheaper.31

 - Stockings with 30 to 40 mm Hg compression pressure are recommended for C5-6 CVI; 20 to 30 mm Hg are recommended for symptomatic varicose veins and mixed venous and arterial disease.